Michelle Phillips: 1965–1969: The Mamas and the Papas

 After returning to California and settling in Los Angeles, the group recorded their third album, The Mamas & The Papas Deliver (1967).
 In June 1967, Phillips performed with the group at the Monterey Pop Festival in Monterey, California, an event organized by John Phillips and Lou Adler.
 The festival also featured other prominent California-based counterculture musicians and psychedelic rock acts, including Jefferson Airplane, Big Brother and the Holding Company (featuring Janis Joplin) and Jimi Hendrix.
 Recounting the experience, Phillips said: "[It was like] a Renaissance Fair.
 It was convenient for the artists and the audience.
 Practically everyone had a seat, and if not, people were lining up against the fence, and they could see and hear.
 Or people were sitting outside, you could hear it outside, too ...
 It was lovely."

 In August 1967, the band played what would be their final live performance at the Hollywood Bowl.
 Phillips would go on to record a fourth and final album with the band, The Papas & The Mamas (1968), before going on a hiatus.
 In February 1968, she gave birth to their daughter, Chynna Phillips, who later became a vocalist with the 1990s pop trio Wilson Phillips.
 Michelle and John, whose marriage was failing at the time, filed for divorce in a Los Angeles County court in May 1969.
 The Mamas and the Papas officially disbanded in 1971 before the release of their final album, People Like Us, which was recorded to fulfill contract obligations with their record label.

+In 1969, Phillips had a brief affair with director Roman Polanski, while his pregnant wife Sharon Tate was filming in Rome.
+After the Tate-LaBianca murders, Polanski wrongly suspected that John Phillips had orchestrated the killings as an act of revenge.